Conductivity of charge-neutral multicomponent 2D electron-hole system: Equilibrium properties

+The electroneutrality equation, which is fundamental for any semiconductor at charge neutrality, is given by $N_e = P_{\text{Dh}} + P_{\text{hh}}$.
+This relation determines the temperature dependence of both the degeneracy factor, $\mu(T)/T$, and the respective carrier densities.

+An exact analytical treatment of this equation is not possible, which requires a numerical analysis to gain further insight.

-It should be noted here, that for HgTe, $mv^2\sim 4500$~K, and $\Delta\sim 15$~meV or $\sim 175$~K. Despite the parameter $mv^2/T$ is large for any reasonable temperature, the factor $\exp(-\Delta/T)\,mv^2/T$ can be arbitrary.
-As the temperature increases, the system undergoes significant shifts in carrier populations.
+Figure~\ref{Fig3} displays the calculated temperature dependences of the chemical potential, the degeneracy factor, and the particle densities.
+As the temperature increases, the system undergoes significant shifts in the carrier populations.
 At sufficiently low temperatures, the heavy-hole density remains negligible, and the system behaves as a compensated Dirac semimetal with equal electron and hole concentrations.
-Further thermal excitation promotes the activation of heavy holes; their density eventually surpasses that of the Dirac holes, which subsequently adjusts to match the Dirac electron density to maintain charge neutrality.
-This transition is illustrated in Fig.~\ref{Fig3}, based on the formulas Eq.~\eqref{densities}.
+This regime is closely reminiscent of gapless graphene, the conductivity of which has been intensively studied.
+A further thermal excitation activates the heavy holes; their density eventually surpasses that of the Dirac holes, while the Dirac hole concentration subsequently adjusts to satisfy the charge neutrality condition.